 The Captains will use the following criteria as the basis for their decisions on boat allocation:

 - Are people rowing for the Club, or for their own pleasure?
-Rowing for their own pleasure is good, but Captains will be more supportive of members rowing for the Club and to protect the boats allocated to those members representing the Club, especially during the scheduled rowing sessions.
+Rowing for their own pleasure is good, but Captains will support members rowing for the Club and will protect the boats allocated to those members representing the Club, especially during the scheduled rowing sessions.

 - Competency: This is not paramount, but we do have to look after our very expensive boats.
 All our boats are expensive and some are more expensive than others.
 Captains will consider this.

 Please help and don’t hinder the Captains.
 We ask that you are helpful to your Captain and helpful to your Club by being patient and supportive.
 Please remember that the Club’s Captains and other club officers are all volunteers and giving up their time to help.

 - Members may only use a boats for club use (see below), unless agreed with their Captain

 - Crews must book time slots and boats on the book-a-row system